 Subterranean Jungle (Sire ’82) Rating: B

 This album is notable because it features a whopping three cover songs, Dee Dee reverses the last album by dominating the songwriting credits rather than Joey, and it's the third album in a row where many consider the production to be a real problem.
 Ritchie Cordell and Glen Kolotkin handled production duties this time, and the album has more of a hard rock sound, which is fine by me, not being a punk purist by any means.
 What isn't fine is the dated '80s drum sound, which frankly stinks, though perhaps Marky is partly to blame given that towards the end of these sessions he was kicked out of the band.
 Indeed, Billy Rogers plays drums on their (so-so) cover of The Chambers' Brothers '60s psychedelic soul classic "Time Has Come Today" (the band's longest song to date at 4:25), while underrated ex-Heartbreakers axe slinger Walter Lure helps out on lead guitar duties.
-As for the other two covers, the inclusion of which indicates that their songwriting inspiration wasn't at its highest (the album contains too many recycled riffs and melodies), I could live without their cover of The Music Explosion's '60s garage classic "Little Bit O' Soul" (I far prefer the originals of this and "Time Has Come Today," on which Joey sounds oddly like Gene Simmons or maybe Mark Farner!), but I love their cover of "I Need Your Love."
-In this case I'm not familiar with The Boyfriends' original so I have nothing to compare it to, but man I absolutely adore the infectious shout along chorus on this one, which I consider to be this album's standout track.
-Then again, given this album's less than stellar reputation among most Ramones fans, I found myself surprised that I like quite a few other songs as well, most of them, really, though the track that many seem to consider to be an album highlight, "Psycho Therapy," I find to be one of the least impressive songs here.
+As for the other two covers, the inclusion of which indicates that their songwriting inspiration wasn't at its highest (the album contains too many recycled riffs and melodies), I could live without their cover of The Music Explosion's '60s garage classic "Little Bit O' Soul" (I far prefer the originals of this and "Time Has Come Today," on which Joey sounds oddly like Gene Simmons or maybe Mark Farner!), but I love their cover of The Boyfriends’ "I Need Your Love."
+Man, I absolutely adore the infectious shout along chorus on this one, which I consider to be this album's standout track (heck it’s one of my favorite Ramones songs ever, and a big improvement on the original in terms of energy and excitement).
+Then again, given this album's less than stellar reputation among most Ramones fans, I found myself surprised that I like quite a few other songs as well, most of them, really, though the track that many seem to consider an album highlight, "Psycho Therapy," I find to be one of the least impressive songs here.
 I prefer Dee Dee's catchy, singable "Outsider," on which he actually sings a verse and which is fitting since the Ramones were THE band for a small group of likeminded outsiders, Joey's bitter, angry, hard rocking kiss off "What'd Ya Do?," which again can be seen as alluding to the "Johnny stole my girlfriend" situation, Joey's "My-My Kind Of A Girl," which again recalls '60s jangle pop and girl groups while lyrically paying tribute to Jimmy Two Times, and Dee Dee's fast paced but melodic "In The Park."
 Dee Dee's "Somebody Like Me" and "Time Bomb" (on which he sings lead) are also simple but fun, and Joey's "Every Time I Eat Vegetables It Makes Me Think Of You" is a great song title and a good song.
 So, despite its flawed sound (which is certainly harder hitting than Pleasant Dreams) and merely good but not great songwriting, I find Subterranean Jungle to be quite enjoyable, even if it was perhaps their first album that was "just another Ramones album."

 Too Tough To Die (Sire ’84) Rating: B